LilianaKor/OWASP-ZAP-Demo/README.md

 # OWASP-ZAP-Demo
 This project demonstrates how to safely and legally scan a website using OWASP ZAP on macOS for educational purposes.
-The goal is to create a clear, recruiter-friendly GitHub project showcasing your basic cybersecurity skills.
+The goal is to create a clear, friendly project showcasing my basic cybersecurity skills.
 # OWASP ZAP Demo: Legal Website Scanning for GitHub Portfolio

 ## Project Goal

 This project demonstrates how to safely and legally scan a website using OWASP ZAP on macOS for educational purposes.
-The goal is to create a clear, recruiter-friendly GitHub project showcasing your basic cybersecurity skills.

 ## Legal Target Website for Scanning